lillianpope/EX02-LetterSize/README.md

 }
 ```

 Now go through LetterSize.java and change the [CHANGE THIS TO YOUR INFORMATION] text to the proper items.
 There are two items to be changed.
-The CRN # is either 38063, for the Thu. night lab section, or 38064, for the Thu. morning lab section.
+The CRN # section number of the class.
+Each lab time, for the Thu. night , or for the Thu. morning lab section, has a different section number.

 Next, write your code that creates a string with the computed letter size  in `public static String computeLetterSize` between the curly braces.